oudzy/AngularJS-ResponsiveCalendar/README.md

             console.log(event.selectedTime);
         };

-* events-types
+* eventsTypes
-Optional array represent the types of events if the events has types
+Optional array of string represent the types of events if the events has types

+* showTitle
+Optional to show or hide the title in the week view

+    <calendar ... show-title="true"></calendar>

 # EventSource

 EventSource is an array of event object which contains at least below fields: